BenjiMan213/Gradient-Descent/README.md

 # Gradient-Descent
-Optimization of functions using gradient descent
+Optimization of polynomial coefficients using gradient descent for approximating functions.